Robert Thompson (spy)

 Robert Glenn Thompson (born January 20, 1935) is a former U.S. Air Force clerk who confessed in 1965 to passing hundreds of photos of secret documents to the Soviet Union since 1957 while he was based in West Berlin, at the Office of Special Investigation at Tempelhof Air Base.
 He served there from December 1952 to December 1958.
+He became an Airman Second Class.

 Thompson was in contact with the Soviet intelligence after he returned to the United States.
 On June 7, 1963, Federal Bureau of Investigation surveillance watched a personal meeting with a known KGB officer and an individual who later was identified as Thompson.

-Thompson was arrested on January 7, 1965, at his service station in Babylon, New York where he was running a home fuel-oil delivery service as a truck driver.
+Thompson was arrested on January 7, 1965, at his service station in Babylon, New York, where he was running a home fuel-oil delivery service as a truck driver.
 He pleaded guilty and received a 30-year sentence which he served in the Lewisburg Federal Penitentiary in Pennsylvania.
-He became an Airman Second Class.

 Prisoner exchange

 Thompson's release came in 1978 in a three-way spy swap.
 As part of the deal, an American student Alan van Norman who was arrested on August 2, 1977, in East Germany for trying to help a family escape East Germany and an Israeli pilot imprisoned by the Marxist regime in Mozambique were released.
-The swap arranged by East German lawyer Wolfgang Vogel.
+The swap was arranged by East German lawyer Wolfgang Vogel.
 The triple prisoner play was the result of several months of negotiations.
 Among the key Western officials involved in the bargaining was Congressman Benjamin Gilman, a New York Republican who has involved in obtaining freedom for a number of people imprisoned by Communist regimes.